montao/vault-for-redis/README.md

 1/ As deployment target: I’ve chosen docker compose.
 The advantages are its relative simplicity and availability for CI/CD pipeline testing.
 The docker engine can be run locally, and the script is provided to start two docker containers, one for Redis and one for Vault.

-2/ As a service to inject the secrets to, I’ve chosen Redis.
-The advantages of Redis is its relatively high level of capability of security settings with ACLs, compared to a more simplistic cache (e.g. memcache) but the drawback is that Redis becomes more complicated to configure compared to, for example, memcached or ElasticSearch.
+2/ As a service to inject secrets, I’ve chosen Redis.
+The advantage of Redis is its relatively high capability of security settings with ACLs, compared to a more simplistic cache (e.g., Memcached).
+Still, the drawback is that Redis becomes more complicated to configure compared to, for example, Memcached or ElasticSearch.

-3/ The Vault instance can be started from the script named run.sh in dev mode.
+3/ The Vault instance can be started from the script ``./app/run.sh`` in dev mode.

 4/ When the instance is started, it generates credentials.
-This script is named entrypoint.sh
+This script is named ``entrypoint.sh``

 5/ The credentials are injected into Redis and are updateable in Vault.
-The test is named ./run-tests.sh
+The test is named ``./app/run-tests.sh``

-7/ The PKI engine is initiated in entrypoint.sh, but is incomplete at this time of writing.
+7/ The PKI engine is initiated in ``entrypoint.sh``, but is incomplete at this time of writing.

 ### Usage